Turn your nutrient-poor garden soil into a nutrient-rich sanctuary where plants may thrive with the help of organic soil amendments.

 Organic soil additives can loosen soil, improve water infiltration, and increase long-term nutrition delivery in the garden or landscape.
-Organic soil additives can increase water-holding capacity when added to sandy soils.
-Organic soil additions are especially beneficial to soils that are deficient in organic matter.
+In addition, organic soil additives can increase water-holding capacity when added to sandy soils.
+Organic soil additions are especially beneficial to soils deficient in organic matter.

-Urban soils that have been disrupted during building, landscaping, or utility work are common examples.
+Urban soils disrupted during building, landscaping, or utility work are common examples.
 Three inches of modification was the maximum application rate tested.
 Compost and biosolids amendments enhance the amount of soil organic matter in the soil, which helps to sequester carbon or carbon storage.

 However, in tilled soils, the amount of organic matter retained may be lower, and in soils depleted in organic matter, it may be higher.
 Compost and biosolids products help soils, the local economy, and the environment by recycling material from local waste streams.